Studied Space Shuttle designs: National Launch System

 The National Launch System (or New Launch System) was a study authorized in 1991 by President George H. W. Bush to outline alternatives to the Space Shuttle for access to Earth orbit.
 Shortly thereafter, NASA asked Lockheed Missiles and Space, McDonnell Douglas, and TRW to perform a ten-month study.

-A series of launch vehicles was proposed, based around the proposed Space Transportation Main Engine (STME) liquid-fuel rocket engine.
+A series of launch vehicles was proposed, based on the proposed Space Transportation Main Engine (STME) liquid-fuel rocket engine.
 The STME was to be a simplified, expendable version of the RS-25 engine.
-The NLS-1 was the largest of three proposed vehicles and would have used a modified Space Shuttle external tank for its core stage.
+The NLS-1 was the largest of the three proposed vehicles and would have used a modified Space Shuttle external tank for its core stage.
 The tank would have fed liquid oxygen and liquid hydrogen to four STMEs attached to the bottom of the tank.
 A payload or second stage would have fit atop the core stage, and two detachable Space Shuttle Solid Rocket Boosters would have been mounted on the sides of the core stage as on the Shuttle.
 Period illustrations suggest that much larger rockets than NLS-1 were contemplated, using multiples of the NLS-1 core stage.